Faculty & Staff

 Kwang-Sun Cho Blair, PhD, BCBA-D

-Dr. Kwang-Sun Cho Blair is an Associate Professor in the Applied Behavior Analysis
+Dr. Kwang-Sun Cho Blair is a Professor in the Applied Behavior Analysis Program and

-Program and the Positive Behavior Support Graduate Certificate Program of the Department
+the Positive Behavior Support Graduate Certificate Program of the Department of Child

-of Child and Family Studies at the University of South Florida and a Board Certified
+and Family Studies at the University of South Florida and a Board Certified Behavior

 from the University of Arizona in 1996.
 She was a post-doctoral research associate